Daniel Reservoir - 2013 Survey Report

 This is the authors' summary from a 21-page report.
 For a copy of the complete report, use the download link in the sidebar.

-Fish populations in Daniel Reservoir were surveyed in 2009 using electrofishing and trap nets and in 2010 using gill nets.
+Fish populations in Daniel Reservoir were surveyed in fall 2013 using electrofishing and trap netting.
+No gill netting was conducted in spring 2014 due to low water levels.
+Historical data are presented with the 2013 data for comparison.
 This report summarizes the results of the surveys and contains a management plan for the reservoir based on those findings.

 Daniel Reservoir is a 950-acre impoundment constructed in 1948 on Gonzales Creek.
-It is located in Stephens County approximately 65 miles northeast of Abilene and is operated and controlled by the city of Breckenridge.
-The reservoir provides municipal water supply for the city of Breckenridge.
+The reservoir is located in Stephens County approximately 65 miles northeast of Abilene and is owned and operated by the City of Breckenridge.
+The reservoir provides municipal water supply for the City of Breckenridge.
 It was nearly dry from fall 2003 to spring 2007.
-It filled in June 2007, and water level began to decline in summer 2008.
-It was approximately 7 feet low at time of sampling.
-Boat access consisted of one public boat ramp.
-Bank fishing access was limited to boat ramp area.
+After filling in June 2007, the water level began to decline and was nearly 11 feet below conservation pool in January 2014.
+Boat access was limited to one public boat ramp during the summer and fall of 2013 but was no longer usable by larger boats in March 2014.
+Bank fishing access was limited to the boat ramp area.

-Performance Report as required by Federal Aid in Sport Fish Restoration Act Texas Federal Aid Project F-30-R-35 Statewide Freshwater Fisheries Monitoring and Management Program
+Performance Report as required by Federal Aid in Sport Fish Restoration Act Texas Federal Aid Project F-221-M-4 Inland Fisheries Division Monitoring and Management Program